Netflix Quietly Perfected Their Pricing. Here’s What You Can Learn.

 4. Communicate pricing changes at the right time

-One reason why Netflix’s pricing change went over so smoothly this time around was the timing.
-It coincided with the launch of amazing new original content, including new seasons of popular series like Stranger Things and The Crown (which I both highly recommend) and the debut of a big budget action film starring Will Smith (Bright).
+One reason why Netflix’s pricing change went over so smoothly was the timing.
+The 2017 price increase coincided with the launch of amazing new original content, including new seasons of popular series like Stranger Things and The Crown (which I both highly recommend) and the debut of a big budget action film starring Will Smith (Bright).
 Other companies should similarly launch pricing increases when they can tie those increases back to improvements in customer value, for instance through new product launches, increases in NPS, new partnerships, or better analytics.

 5. Present your customers with choices